 Communication sites and new team sites that belong to Office 365 groups can't be created or managed in the classic SharePoint admin center.
-For info about creating and managing these sites using the new SharePoint admin center preview, see Manage sites in the new SharePoint admin center.
+For info about creating and managing these sites using the new SharePoint admin center, see Manage sites in the new SharePoint admin center.

 Plan your site collection details

 If you figure out a few basic details.—for example, what a site collection will be used for, and which users need to have access to it—then this will help you make decisions about what type of site template to use, how much storage to allocate, and how many site collections you might need to create.
 If you need to review your storage limits or the number of site collections that are supported for your plan, see SharePoint Online Limits.